jdmota/quasejs/packages/cli/README.md

   - The options are validated automatically against the schema.
 If validation fails, an error is throw.
 If the error is left unhandled, the promise will loudly reject.
 - Automatic help generation from the schema.
 - Supports [update-notifier](https://github.com/yeoman/update-notifier).
-  - Update message is changed if Yarn is detected.
-  - If you want to use it, you have to install it and set `notifier` to `true` or an object (like in the example below).
+  - If you want to use it, you have to install it and set `notifier` to `true` or an object (see example below).

 ## Usage example